 Those times were when we first moved in together after a year together (at 22 and 19), when we were first married and Conor worked camp work, and when we had our second baby.

 I know, I too was shocked to learn that you don’t fall in love, get married, have babies and you never lay awake at night desperately wanting to change the person laying beside you!

 This day, six years ago I got a phone call from Conor.

 He was in camp (two weeks in camp, two weeks at home) and had been calling me almost nightly for the past two years we had this camp work lifestyle.
 Most every conversation was filled with undertones of my frustration and his annoyance at me.
 Every sentence was only made worse by the delayed silence of the satellite phones.

 But tonight was his birthday.
 I was excited for him, I missed him with an ache through my whole body.
 I laid in a blue hammock, alone in our yard – like I spent so many afternoons.
 As I swayed there, he took a moment to let the silence linger.
 He spoke low and quiet and told me ‘this is the last birthday I ever want to spend in a camp’.

-Even though he worked two-weeks in and two-weeks out, we were living in a town that we loved every inch of.
-But, he said there was this town we could move to.
+Even though camp work wasn’t great, we were still living in a town that we loved every inch of.
+But, he said there was this small town we could move to.
 He could get a job there where he would be home every night.
 He said that we could be together.